afroisalreadyinu/practical-ansible-intro/readme.md

         - git
 ```

-Alright, we have ourselves a web and a database server, and the tools
+With this playbook, we would get a web and a database server, and the
-to check out our code.
-Now we need to go ahead and actually check out
+tools to check out our code; the following tasks would involve
-our code, and do stuff with it.
-It would be rather messy if we
+checking out our code, and installing it.
+It would be rather messy if
-continued adding more tasks into this play, however, not to mention
+we continued adding more tasks into this play, however, not to mention
-how we organize the configuration files and templates that will come
+the organization of configuration files and templates that will come
 up later.
 Therefore, let's take the step mentioned earlier and
 separate out our playbooks into roles.
 A **role** gathers tasks that
 are conceptually coherent, and bundles them with some other things